Tanzu-Partner-SE/tap-gitops-educates-workshop/workshop/content/exercises/02-Infra-setup.md

 ```execute
 sudo vim /var/lib/cloud/instance/scripts/runcmd
 ```
-##Caution !! only for recreating Jumpbox
+## Caution!! only for recreating Jumpbox
 Additionally, if you need to recreate the jumpbox, the Terraform command below will save some time by only recreating it:

 ```copy